dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 **New behavior**

-Starting with 3.0, EF Core will close the connection as soon as it's done using it.
+Starting with 3.0, EF Core closes the connection as soon as it's done using it.

 **Why**

-This change was made to make the behavior more predictable and match EF6.
+This change allows to use multiple contexts in the same `TransactionScope`.
+The new behavior alose matches EF6.

 **Mitigations**